mobizt/ESP-Mail-Client/README.md

 ![arduino-library-badge](https://www.ardu-badge.com/badge/ESP%20Mail%20Client.svg) ![PlatformIO](https://badges.registry.platformio.org/packages/mobizt/library/ESP%20Mail%20Client.svg)

-Arduino E-Mail Client Library to send, read and get incoming email notification for ESP32, ESP8266 and SAMD21 devices.
+Arduino E-Mail Client Library to send, read and get incoming email notification for ESP32, ESP8266, SAMD21 and RP2040 Pico devices.
 The library also supported other Arduino devices using Clients interfaces e.g. WiFiClient, EthernetClient, and GSMClient.

 This library allows sending and reading Email with various attachments supported and provides more reliable and flexibilities of usages.

-The library was tested and works well with ESP32s, ESP8266s, SAMD21s based modules.
+The library was tested and works well with ESP32s, ESP8266s, SAMD21s and RP2040 Pico based modules.

 This library has built-in WiFi client and aim to be full functionality Email client that can send, read and get Email notification without other indirect Email proxy services needed.